AshleighAdams/LuaFlare/README.md

 - [ ] Rewrite template generate_html to be cleaner & easier to follow
 - [x] Add the additional command --help
 - [x] Add the additional command --version
+- [ ] Remove other threading methods, only keep coroutines

 # Functions Provided